voucherifyio/voucherify-js-sdk/.changeset/tidy-comics-hear.md

 #### FOR DEVELOPERS WORKING ON SDK IMPROVEMENTS:

-**SDK Scripts changes (available from packages/sdk folder):**
-- npm run build-and-test (build sdk and run tests)
+**IMPORTANT NOTE**

-In order to run tests you need to copy packages/sdk/.env.example to packages/sdk/.env and fill the file with your credentials.
+In order to run **sdk tests** you need to copy packages/sdk/.env.example to packages/sdk/.env and fill the file with your credentials.
 Tests uses REAL calls to Voucherify.
-You may reach the limit of your account if you are using sandbox account.****
+You may reach the limit of your account if you are using sandbox account.

 **Workflow changes**
 - Required version of node in `package.json` (root folder) was changed from `14.15` to `^14.15 || ^16`. - This is not related to SDK usage, but rather to further contribution to the SDK.